What is a veterinary specialist?

-SAGE is a San Francisco Bay area locally-owned partnership, owned by 14 partners who all practice in each of our 4 facilities.
+SAGE Veterinary Centers is owned by Chicago Pacific Founders and our locally-owned partnership, who all practice in each of our facilities.
 Though we are large in size and offerings, we are cognizant of remaining local and community based.
 Our management team has corporate experience, and we have benefited from their experience with growing the organization and streamlining our processes, however by design, our culture is such that we are flat-management based with little to no hierarchies.
 Everyone at SAGE has an important role to fill regardless of their title.

 What does SAGE stand for?

 The SAGE name is not an acronym and was chosen due to a variety of reasons.
 First, the definition of the word “sage” is someone who is wise and venerated for their possession of wisdom, judgment and experience.
 We feel our team exemplifies this description and shares their knowledge for the greater good.
 Second, a sage plant is an aromatic herb plant native to California which identifies our presence in the San Francisco Bay area.

 The SAGE logo is comprised of a shield to stand for protection, a paw print to identify our commitment to small companion animals, a leaf to illustrate the sage plant (and our name), and the colors of sage green and brown to represent our ‘down to earth’ CA presence.